Evaluating Forecasts with scoringutils in R: Inputs, forecast types and input validation

-A similar way to visualise the same information is the probability integral transform (PIT) histogram \citep{dawidPresentPositionPotential1984}.
-The PIT is equal to \(F(x_t)\), the cumulative predictive distribution evaluated at the observed value \(x_t\) (see more details in Table \ref{tab:score-table-detailed}).
-If forecasts are probabilistically calibrated, then the transformed values will be uniformly distributed (for a proof see e.g. \citet{angusProbabilityIntegralTransform1994}).
-When plotting a histogram of PIT values (see row 2 in Figure \ref{fig:calibration-plots}), bias usually leads to a triangular shape, a U-shaped histogram corresponds to forecasts that are under-dispersed (too sharp) and a hump-shape appears when forecasts are over-dispersed (too wide).
+One important quality of good forecasts is calibration.
+The term describes a statistical consistency between the forecasts and the observations, i.e., an absence of systematic deviations between the two.
+It is possible to distinguish several forms of calibration which are discussed in detail by \cite{gneitingProbabilisticForecastsCalibration2007}.
+The form of calibration most commonly focused on is called probabilistic calibration.
+Probabilistic calibration means that the forecast distributions are consistent with the true data-generating distributions in the sense that on average, \(\tau\)\% of true observations will be below the corresponding \(\tau\)-\%-quantiles of the cumulative forecast distributions.

-It is in principle possible to formally test probabilistic calibration, for example by employing a test on the uniformity of PIT values.
-In practice this can be difficult as forecasts and therefore also PIT values are often correlated.
-We therefore advise against using formal tests in most applied settings.
-It is also important to note that uniformity of the PIT histogram (or a diagonal on quantile and interval coverage plots) indicates probabilistic calibration, but does not guarantee that forecasts are indeed calibrated in every relevant sense. \cite{gneitingProbabilisticForecastsCalibration2007, hamillInterpretationRankHistograms2001a} provide examples with different forecasters who are clearly mis-calibrated, but have uniform PIT histograms.
+A common way to visualise probabilistic calibration is the probability integral transform (PIT) histogram \citep{dawidPresentPositionPotential1984}.
+Observed values, \(y\), are transformed using the CDF of the predictive distribution, \(F\), to create a new variable \(u\) with \(u = F(y)\). \(u\) is therefore simply the CDF of the predictive distribution evaluated at the observed value.
+If forecasts are probabilistically calibrated, then the transformed values will be uniformly distributed (for a proof see for example \citet{angusProbabilityIntegralTransform1994}).
+When plotting a histogram of PIT values (see Figure \ref{fig:pit-plots}), a systematic bias usually leads to a triangular shape, a U-shaped histogram corresponds to forecasts that are underdispersed (too sharp) and a hump shape appears when forecasts are overdispersed (too wide).
+There exist different variations of the PIT to deal with discrete instead of continuous data (see e.g., \cite{czadoPredictiveModelAssessment2009} and \cite{funkAssessingPerformanceRealtime2019}).
+The PIT version implemented in \texttt{scoringutils} for discrete variables follows \cite{funkAssessingPerformanceRealtime2019}.